vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 MS. No. 458.

-(III) LAKŞMAŅAGUPTA.
+(III) LAKṣMAŅAGUPTA.
 On the authority of Abhinava, quoted above, he was both son and pupil of Utpaladeva.
 We have already shown that he was our great writer's teacher in both the Darśanas, the Pratyabhijñā and the Krama.
 His period of literary activity must have extended over the close of the second and practically the whole of the third quarter of the 10th century A. D. It is indeed very strange that no work of his has so far been discovered ; nor any quotation from or reference to his works even in the writtings of Abhinava has so far been found.
 The only passage where there seems to be a reference to his writing is to be met with in one of the concluding verses of Abhinava's Brhati Vimarsinīl.
 In this he is spoken of as "Srisastrakrt". \.We have got no information about the nature of the contents of this book.

 DUALIST SAIVA WRITERS.
 Here it will not be out of place to speak a little on the literary activity of the Saiva dualists, particularly because Abhinava himself frequently refers to them.
 These writers we divide into two periods, viz., pre-Abhinavagupta and post-Abhinavagupta.
 And because we are mentioning them only by the way to show the relation of other Saiva schools with the one under discussion, we shall, therefore, finish